TTowFive/ImageOpen/README.md

 # ImageOpen
 It's a command line's tool for windows/linux to open image in command line

+You mast to add the tool to $PATH

-Usage: 'ImageOpen Name of your want to open image'
+Usage: 'ImageOpen [Name of your want to open image]'